 The Master of Arts with a major in counseling is designed for students who wish to prepare for work in a wide variety of public or private settings and requires 48 semester hours.
-Candidates may be required to submit a graduate portfolio to the graduate committee as part of the oral comprehensive examination.
-The portfolio consists of selected papers demonstrating counseling competence and the results of an oral and/or written comprehensive examination demonstrating informational and theoretical mastery.
-Enrollment in courses with the COUN prefix

-(with the exception of COUN 6013) requires admission to the Master of Arts in counseling program or permission of the Counseling Program Coordinator.
+Enrollment in courses with the COUN prefix (with the exception of COUN 6013) requires admission to the Master of Arts in counseling program or permission of the Counseling Program Coordinator.

+'''

-COUN 5203 Introduction to Counseling
+5203 Introduction to Counseling

-EDUC 5213 Human Development and Learning
+COUN

+COUN

-COUN 5223 Career Development Counseling
+5223 Career Development Counseling

 COUN 5243 Group Counseling

+COUN

-COUN 5253 Psychological and Educational Tests
+5253 Psychological and Educational Tests

+COUN

-COUN 5263 Diagnosis and Treatment Planning
+5263 Diagnosis and Treatment Planning

-COUN 5273 Theories and Techniques of Counseling I
+5273 Theories and Techniques of Counseling I

+COUN

-COUN 5283 Theories and Techniques of Counseling II
+5283 Theories and Techniques of Counseling II

+COUN

+COUN

-COUN 5293 Practicum in Counseling I
+5293 Practicum in Counseling I

+COUN

-COUN 5303 Ethics and Issues in Counseling
+5303 Ethics and Issues in Counseling

+COUN

-COUN 5313 Practicum in Counseling II
+5313 Practicum in Counseling II

+COUN

-COUN 5323 Marriage and Family Counseling
+5323 Marriage and Family Counseling

+COUN

-COUN 6013 Human Relations
+6013 Human Relations

+5213 Human Development and Learning

+EDUC

+EDUC

-EDUC 6753 Research
+6753 Research

+'''